github-education-resources/codespaces-project-template-py/README.md

 Now, let's create our Azure resources.

 - Open an [Azure Cloud Shell](https://shell.azure.com/?WT.mc_id=academic-77460-alfredodeza) to use the `az` cli.
-Use bash for this guide
+- Use Bash for this guide to generate your unique identifier quickly.
 - Create a *Resource Group*:
 ```
 az group create --name demo-fastapi --location "East US"